-A sensor used in RPAS observation and surveillance missions must be gyro-stabilised.
+A dedicated sensor for observation and surveillance missions used in RPAS must be gyro-stabilised.

 This means two things:

 Firstly, the sensor must be protected from any unwanted movements, such as the aircraft’s normal vibrations produced by the engine, air friction and other sources.
-There is nothing worse than investing in high-capacity image magnification and then making the image useless due to the sensor being subjected to excessive movement (this would be like looking at a distant point holding binoculars with shaky hands).
-This effect is usually mitigated using mechanical isolators made out of flexible material (like the silent blocks that isolate a car from engine vibrations) placed between the ball and the aircraft’s structure.
+There is nothing worse than investing in high-capacity image magnification and then making the image useless due to the sensor being subjected to excessive movement (like looking at a distant point holding binoculars with shaky hands).
+This effect is usually mitigated using mechanical isolators made from flexible material (like the silent blocks that isolate a car from engine vibrations) placed between the gimbal and the aircraft’s structure.
 Several phases of isolation may be necessary: a vibration isolation platform of one type may be included in another vibration isolation platform of another type.

 The sensor must also be isolated from normal aircraft motion corresponding to flight attitude corrections in roll, pitch and yaw for a stabilised flight, as well as from any movements necessary to change flight paths or those involved in orbiting the target of interest.

-Stabilisation, defined as the level of stabilisation imparted to the camera by the ball, is measured in microradians and is achieved by integrating the ball’s accelerometers, magnetometers and gyroscopes, which maintain a stable camera position regardless of the aircraft’s attitude.
+Stabilisation, defined as the level of stabilisation imparted to the camera by the gimbal, is measured in microradians, and is achieved by integrating the gimbal’s accelerometers, magnetometers and gyroscopes, which maintain a stable camera position regardless of the aircraft’s attitude.

 A surveillance sensor providing only a video image in a single format may be insufficient for most ISR missions.
 Ideally, the sensor should provide other types of images in addition to the visual (electro-optical) image, such as infrared, in order to build a process of detection, recognition and identification (DRI) of targets and achieve greater power.
 It is also desirable that it includes some zoom capability to allow both panoramic observation and detailed observation using the same camera.
 Although not essential, other options that are very useful in surveillance missions, such as laser rangefinders to establish precise distances to the target, are also valuable.